vyvyd/opinionated-modular-boot/README.md

 If the application's module boundaries are correct, splitting the modular monolith should be straightforward.
 Ideally, you should decouple the modules beforehand, perhaps by using application events for inter-module communication to ensure modules don't need to know about each other.

 ### Have just enough guard-rails
 I wanted to have just enough rules to prevent the application modules from turning into a "big ball of mud."
-The four Dependency Rules I mentioned help us understand and verify module boundaries before making irreversible decisions, like splitting into microservices or adopting an event-driven architecture.
+The four Dependency Rules I mentioned help us understand and verify module boundaries before making hard to reverse decisions, like splitting into microservices or adopting an event-driven architecture.

 ## Verification
 ### Trust, but verify